 Why can’t we just be on the same page?
 Why aren't they listening to me?
 I don't understand why I can't be heard!

 Does that sound familiar?
 In my counselling practice, this is a frequent statement I hear.
 It's not just about being on the same page with an intimate partner, but also with our friends, families, coworkers — even strangers.
+Communication strategies are an important part of building relationships, so why is it sometimes so hard?

 Why we often struggle with communication